-We currently sell and market our 8x8 services to end users through our direct sales force, website, retail channels, online channels, network marketing firms and third party resellers.
+We currently sell and market our 8x8 services to end users through our direct sales force, website, retail channels, and third party resellers.
 Our inside sales force primarily takes inbound telephone calls and website leads which are generated from third party lead generation sources and direct web advertising such as Google and Yahoo.
-We grew our quota carrying inside sales force from 31 sales representatives at the end of fiscal 2008 to 63 sales representatives at the end of fiscal 2009.
-Quota carrying sales representatives are paid a base salary and monthly commission for selling our products and services.
+Our sales force decreased slightly from 63 sales representatives at the end of fiscal 2009 to 61 sales representatives at the end of fiscal 2010.
+These sales representatives are paid a base salary and monthly commission for selling our products and services.
 The commission is based on new sales made by the sales representative.

-We launched the retail channel in fiscal 2005 and refocused this channel on our 8x8 Virtual service in 2006 with Office Depot and subsequently Office Max.
-Retail channels, online channels and third party resellers generated approximately 14% of our subscriber additions in fiscal 2009.
-Our retail channels and online retailers have unlimited return rights for this equipment.
-Consequently, we do not recognize any revenue from sales to these customers until end user customers purchase the equipment.
-We offer all of our end customers a 12-month warranty from the date of purchase for defective equipment.
+We launched the retail channel in fiscal 2005 and refocused this channel on our 8x8 Virtual Office service in 2006 with Office Depot and subsequently Office Max.
+Retail channels, online channels and third party resellers generated less than 5% of our subscriber additions in fiscal 2010.